Moving a Peloton Bike

 This includes the disassembling and reassembling of all the parts.
 Only Peloton authorized Service Techs are technically allowed to work on your bike under warranty.

-Basically once you start this moving process, you release Peloton from all responsibility if something breaks.
+Basically, once you start this moving process, you release Peloton from all responsibility if something breaks.

 Conclusion

-If you’re moving the bike completely out of the house, you should first lower the handle bar and seat to their lowest settings and then remove the touchscreen, pedals, water bottle holder, and weight holders.
+If you’re moving the bike completely out of the house, you should first lower the handlebar and seat to their lowest settings and then remove the touchscreen, pedals, water bottle holder, and weight holders.